Delayed acceptance ABC-SMC: Application to SDEs

 \subsection{Results}

-We use the data ``\texttt{LVPerfect}'' (figure \ref{fig:The-LVperfect-data}) in the R packge \texttt{smfsb} \citep{Wilkinson2011} (the numerical methods for simulating from the likelihood are also taken from this package), previously studied in \citet{Wilkinsona}.
-In this data the simulation starts with initial populations $X=50$ and $Y=100$, and has 30 time units, with the values of $X$ and $Y$ being recorded every 2 time units, resulting in 16 data points in each of the two time series.
-Our prior follows that in \citet{Wilkinsona}, being uniform in the $\log$ domain.
-Specifically we use

-Our ABC approach follows that in \citet{Wilkinsona,Papamakarios2016}: as summary statistics we use a 9-dimensional vector composed of the mean, $\log$ variance and first two autocorrelations of each time series, together with the cross-correlation between them.
-These statistics were normalised by the standard deviation of the statistics determined by a pilot run, precisely as in \citet{Wilkinsona}.
-The distance between the summary statistics used in ABC was taken to be the Euclidean norm between the normalised statistic vectors.
-In all our ABC algorithms we used a final tolerance $\epsilon_{2}=0.15$: reducing the tolerance below this level does not appear to have a large impact on the posterior distribution.

-We used DA-ABC-SMC with $U=A=100$ and two different choices of $N$ and two different choices of the Euler-Maruyama step size $s$ in the cheap simulator $s=0.5$ and $s=0.1$, both of which result in very rough approximations of the dynamics.
-We compared these approaches with standard ABC-SMC, with $N=200$ particles, with the sequence of tolerances selected such that $U=100$ unique particles are retained at each iteration.
-All algorithms used an expensive simulator with Euler-Maruyama step size $0.0005$ (which results in a very accurate approximation), and included the scheme of \citet{Picchini2013} to avoid simulations from the likelihood where they may be rejected using the prior only.
-In all approaches the MCMC proposal is a Gaussian centred at the current point with variance given by the sample variance of the previous particles.
-To measure computational cost, we counted the total number of steps simulated using Euler-Maruyama, taking account of the fact that some simulations are cut short by the simulation diverging.
+All of our empirical results were generated using R \citep{R2019}, and the R packages \texttt{ggplot2} \citep{ggplot2}, \texttt{matlab} \citep{matlab} and \texttt{mvtnorm} \citep{mvtnorm} were used.
+We study the data ``\texttt{LVPerfect}'' in the R package \texttt{smfsb} \citep{smfsb} (the numerical methods for simulating from the likelihood are also taken from this package).
+This data, which was generated using parameter values $\left(\theta_1 = 1, \theta_2 = 0.05, \theta_3 = 0.6 \right)$, has been previously studied in \citet{Wilkinson2011}, and we use the same priors and ABC approach as in this reference.
+We used DA-ABC-SMC with a variety of choices of $U$, $A$ and $N$, and two different choices of the Euler-Maruyama step size $s$ in the cheap simulator $s=0.5$ and $s=0.1$, both of which result in very rough approximations of the dynamics.
+We compared these approaches with standard ABC-SMC, with $N=200$ particles and a~sequence of tolerances selected such that $U=100$ unique particles are retained at each iteration, an SMC$^2$-style approach \citep{Duan2015} (that uses $M$ particles when using a particle filter to estimate the likelihood) and also, as black horizontal lines, ``ground truth'' for the posterior expectation and standard deviation of the parameters found using a long run ($10^5$ iterations) of ABC-MCMC.
+All algorithms we run 30 times, and measure computational cost, we counted the total number of steps $\mathbf{S}$ (taking the median $\bar{\mathbf{S}}$ over the 30 runs) simulated using Euler-Maruyama.
+The appendix contains the full details.